 "We were certain" of the verdict, said fellow juror Natascha Garcia, 31, of Newark.
 "We're going home happy and comfortable with our decision."

 Garcia said jurors were "shocked and disturbed" when they were told before the start of the penalty phase that Rhoades already had been convicted of murder and was on death row.
-The jury was not told of

 Judge Joseph Hurley will formally sentence Rhoades on June 19 after reviewing the evidence and deciding whether it supports the jury's decision.